SkyTemple/skytemple-icons/README.rst

 Building
 --------
-To convert the icons in ``source`` into the format GTK needs (for auto-converting the colors based on theme color) and also all the different sizes, run ``./convert_icons.py``
+To convert the pixelated icons in ``source`` into the format GTK needs (for auto-converting the colors based on theme color) and also all the different sizes, run ``./convert_icons.py``

 |kofi|